 - Staphylococcus aureus: golden staph that causes skin infections can remain active on bedding for over a month.

-- E. coli and Enterococcus: bacteria typically found in the intestines can survive for weeks on your sheets.
+- E. coli and Enterococcus: bacteria typically found in the intestines can survive for weeks on sheets.

 How to Win the War Against the “Bed Biome”: A Step-by-Step Guide